Auriga: History and mythology

 The first record of Auriga's stars was in Mesopotamia as a constellation called GAM, representing a scimitar or crook.
 However, this may have represented just Capella (Alpha Aurigae) or the modern constellation as a whole; this figure was alternatively called Gamlum or MUL.GAM in the MUL.APIN.
 The crook of Auriga stood for a goat-herd or shepherd.
 It was formed from most of the stars of the modern constellation; all of the bright stars were included except for Elnath, traditionally assigned to both Taurus and Auriga.
 Later, Bedouin astronomers created constellations that were groups of animals, where each star represented one animal.
 The stars of Auriga comprised a herd of goats, an association also present in Greek mythology.
 The association with goats carried into the Greek astronomical tradition, though it later became associated with a charioteer along with the shepherd.

-In Greek mythology, Auriga is often identified as the mythological Greek hero Erichthonius of Athens, the chthonic son of Hephaestus who was raised by the goddess Athena.
+In Greek mythology, Auriga is often identified as the hero Erichthonius of Athens, the chthonic son of Hephaestus who was raised by the goddess Athena.
 Erichthonius was generally credited to be the inventor of the quadriga, the four-horse chariot, which he used in the battle against the usurper Amphictyon, the event that made Erichthonius the king of Athens.
 His chariot was created in the image of the Sun's chariot, the reason Zeus placed him in the heavens.
 The Athenian hero then dedicated himself to Athena and, soon after, Zeus raised him into the night sky in honor of his ingenuity and heroic deeds.

 Auriga, however, is sometimes described as Myrtilus, who was Hermes's son and the charioteer of Oenomaus.
 The association of Auriga and Myrtilus is supported by depictions of the constellation, which rarely show a chariot.
 Myrtilus's chariot was destroyed in a race intended for suitors to win the heart of Oenomaus's daughter Hippodamia.
 Myrtilus earned his position in the sky when Hippodamia's successful suitor, Pelops, killed him, despite his complicity in helping Pelops win her hand.
 After his death, Myrtilus's father Hermes placed him in the sky.
 Yet another mythological association of Auriga is Theseus's son Hippolytus.
 He was ejected from Athens after he refused the romantic advances of his stepmother Phaedra, who committed suicide as a result.
 He was killed when his chariot was wrecked, but revived by Asclepius.